AnalyticsForPleasure/AnalyticsForPleasure.github.io/_posts/2024-01-29-post_Analyzing_school_shooting.md

 ![image-left]({{ '/assets/img/for_posts/school_shooting/chart_3.png' | absolute_url }}){: .align-left}

 The last thing I’m curious about is the age distribution of the victims.
 I’m wondering which age group has seen the most victims over the past 50 years.
-Taking a closer look at the chart below, it’s evident that the majority of victims fall within the age range of 15 to 18 years old.
+Taking a closer look at the chart below, it’s evident that the majority of victims *fall within the age range of 15 to 18 years old*.

 ![image-left]({{ '/assets/img/for_posts/school_shooting/chart_4.png' | absolute_url }}){: .align-left}